craigsapp/nifc-digital-score-server/README.md

 ===========================================

 This repository contains the files for the https://humdrum.nifc.pl website that serves score data files for POPC-1 and POPC-2 projects at NIFC.
-Currently the data server is running from the URL https://data.nifc.humdrum.org .
+A mirror of the data server is also running from the URL https://data.nifc.humdrum.org .